jpverkamp/blog/content/programming/games/racket-roguelike/2013-07-05-racket-roguelike-10-levels-via-automata.md

 So that's one non-noise based level generation script.
 What else can we do?

 This time I'm going back way to the dawn of my computing experience.
-Something nearing two decades ago, I started programming in {{< wikipedia "Qbasic" >}} (yup).
+Something nearing two decades ago, I started programming in [[wiki:Qbasic]]() (yup).
 One of my favorite programs from that time?
 Bugs.
-Basically, I started a bunch of random points on the screen, each of which would {{< wikipedia "random walk" >}} for a while, drawing a line.
+Basically, I started a bunch of random points on the screen, each of which would [[wiki:random walk]]() for a while, drawing a line.
 In the end, you'd get something like this:

 <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Random_walk_in2D_closeup.png/510px-Random_walk_in2D_closeup.png"><img alt="" src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Random_walk_in2D_closeup.png/510px-Random_walk_in2D_closeup.png" class="alignnone" width="255" height="300" /></a>